Rula vs. Geode: Which is better for your needs?

 • $175 for a follow-up psychiatry session

-Geode offers self-pay rates but doesn't publish them online.
+Geode offers competitive self-pay rates but doesn't publish them online.
 To find out current rates for therapy and psychiatry sessions, you must contact Geode's office directly.

 Mental health services offered